PersianToolkit/BootstrapRTL/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).
+Please first read our latest [issue](https://github.com/PersianToolkit/BootstrapRTL/issues) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/PersianToolkit/BootstrapRTL/issues/new).

 ## Documentation